WeiDUorg/weidu/README-WeiDU-Changes.txt

     STHIS.
   * README now only works if no component is installed.
 It used to be the reverse  :(
+  * SUBCOMPONENT group requisites are now enforced even when using --yes.

   * TBD:
     * UNINSTALL_MOVE_AFTER_COPY.
     * WRITE_ASCII_LIST.